hagege/child_themes/circles/readme.txt

 = 0.8 =
 * Released: October 4, 2024
-* Tweak: Changed the height of the circles to 100vh so that, for example, pages with less content are better displayed (thanks to @Thomas for the hint)
+* Tweak: Changed the height of circles to 100vh so that, for example, pages with less content are better displayed (thanks to @Thomas for the hint)
+* Add: Show Image in full width container

 = 0.7.5 =
 * Released: October 3, 2024